Murder of Sabekun Nahar Sony

-Death of Sabekun Nahar Sonny refers to the death of Sabekun Nahar Sony, a student of Bangladesh University of Engineering and Technology, in the crossfire of a gunfight between fractions of Bangladesh Jatiotabadi Chatra Dal on 8 June 2002.
+The Murder of Sabekun Nahar Sony refers to the 8 June 2002 killing of a chemical engineering student at the Bangladesh University of Engineering and Technology (BUET).
+She was fatally shot after being caught in the crossfire of a gunfight between rival factions of the Bangladesh Jatiotabadi Chatra Dal.

 Background

 Bangladesh Jatiotabadi Chatra Dal is the student wing of the Bangladesh Nationalist Party.

 Sabekun Nahar Sonny

 Sonny's father was Habibur Rahman Bhuiyan (died 2023).
-She was a second year student of the department of chemical engineering of the Bangladesh University of Engineering and Technology.
+She was a second-year student of the department of chemical engineering of the Bangladesh University of Engineering and Technology (BUET).

 Incident

-Two factions of the Bangladesh Jatiotabadi Chatra Dal, student wing of the governing Bangladesh Nationalist Party, were engaged in a gunfight on the campus of Bangladesh University of Engineering and Technology.
+Two factions of the Bangladesh Jatiotabadi Chatra Dal, student wing of the governing Bangladesh Nationalist Party, were engaged in a gunfight on the BUET campus.
 She was shot in the crossfire and died.
 She was standing in front of Ahsanullah Hall of the university.
 The two sides were fighting over tender.
 One fraction was led by Mokammel Hayat Khan, president of the campus unit of Bangladesh Jatiotabadi Chatra Dal, and the other fraction was led by Mushfique Uddin Tagar, leader of the SM Hall of the Chatra Dal.

 There were protests across Bangladesh following her death.